Energy price statistics

 For industrial consumers the analysis is based on prices for the medium standard industrial consumption band, with annual electricity consumption between 500 and 2 000 MWh; note that prices for industrial users correspond to the basic price and non-deductible taxes and levies and therefore exclude deductible VAT.

-EU-28 electricity prices for industrial consumers during the second half of 2014 averaged EUR 0.120 per kWh.
-The price of electricity for this category of consumers was highest in Cyprus, Malta and Italy (see Figure 2), while relatively low prices were recorded for Finland and Sweden (which had the lowest price level, EUR 0.067 per kWh); in Serbia industrial electricity prices were as low as in Sweden while in Bosnia and Herzegovina they were lower.
+EU-28 electricity prices for industrial consumers during the second half of 2015 averaged EUR 0.119 per kWh.
+The price of electricity for this category of consumers was highest in Italy, the United Kingdom and Germany (see Figure 2), while relatively low prices were recorded for Finland and Sweden (which had the lowest price level, EUR 0.059 per kWh); in Serbia and in Bosnia and Herzegovina, industrial electricity prices were almost as low as in Sweden.

-A similar analysis to that performed for household consumers shows that the highest proportions of taxes and levies (other than VAT) in the price of electricity for industrial consumers were recorded in Germany (46.8 %) and Italy (39.4 %); these were the only EU Member States to record shares in excess of 30.0 %.
-At the other end of the scale, there were no taxes and levies (other than deductible VAT) applied to the price of electricity for industrial consumers in Malta, and the share of taxes and levies was less than 2.0 % in Denmark, Sweden, Bulgaria and the Czech Republic.
+A similar analysis to that performed for household consumers shows that the highest proportions of taxes and levies (other than VAT) in the price of electricity for industrial consumers were recorded in Germany (45.5 %) and Italy (42.5 %), followed by Denmark (35.4 %) and Austria (30.4 %); these were the only EU Member States to record shares in excess of 30.0 %.
+At the other end of the scale, there were no taxes and levies (other than deductible VAT) applied to the price of electricity for industrial consumers in Malta, and the share of taxes and levies was less than 2.0 % in Sweden, the Czech Republic and Bulgaria.

-The price of electricity for a medium-sized industrial consumer rose in the EU-28 by 1.6 % between the second half of 2013 and the second half of 2014.
-This upward pattern was reproduced in a minority of the EU Member States, with double-digit price increases being recorded for Bulgaria (16.0 %) and the United Kingdom (11.9 %).
-There were six more Member States where the price of electricity for industrial consumers increased during this period, with the remainder recording falls; these price reductions exceeded 10.0 % in Slovenia, Sweden, Denmark and the Czech Republic.
+The price of electricity for a medium-sized industrial consumer in the EU-28 fell by 1.3 % between the second half of 2014 and the second half of 2015.
+This reduction was reproduced in a majority (19) of the EU Member States, while there was no change in prices in two additional Member States.
+Double-digit price falls were recorded in Cyprus (-25.8 %), Malta (-22.9 %), Lithuania (-14.9 %), Greece (-11.5 %) and Sweden (-11.5 %).
+By contrast, there were seven Member States where the price of electricity for industrial consumers increased during this period, the highest price increases were recorded in the United Kingdom (13.6 %), followed by Poland (3.4 %).

 Natural gas prices for household consumers